Last Update 3/6/26 5:45 P.M.

 “The site is underlain by limestone bedrock that is susceptible to dissolution and the subsequent development of karst features such as voids and sinkholes… It is not possible to investigate or design to completely eliminate the possibility of future sinkhole related problems.
 In any event, the Owner must understand and accept this risk.”

-Excavation here would cut directly into groundwater, destroy a spring-fed wetland, and drop the pit up to 10 feet below FEMA’s flood line with no flood protections in place.
 The Citrus County Special Master has already ruled the site cannot be restored under local policy.

 The Crystal River/Kings Bay system is a first-magnitude spring group and an Outstanding Florida Spring (OFS), designated under the Florida Springs and Aquifer Protection Act (F.S.
 373.801).
 It is a critical ecological and economic asset, supporting manatee habitats and a tourism-driven economy in Citrus County.
 The Crystal River/Kings Bay Basin Management Action BMAP, developed by the Florida Department of Environmental Protection (FDEP), aims to reduce nitrogen pollution and restore water quality, as outlined in the Crystal River/Kings Bay Basin Management Action Plan.